Roy Baumeister: The Need to Belong

 This work was groundbreaking in that it separated itself from previous theories relating to attachment such as those of John Bowlby.
 While Bowlby's theory implied the attachment needs to be applied to a group leader or authority figure, Baumeister and Leary's need-to-belong theory posited that the relationship could be with anyone.
 To further distinguish the two theories, Baumeister and Leary theorized that if a relationship dissolved, the bond can often be replaced with a bond to another person.

 Later, Baumeister published evidence that the way people look for belongingness differs between men and women.
-Women prefer a few close and intimate relationships, whereas men prefer many but shallower connections.
-Men realize more of their need to belong via a group of people, or a cause, rather than in close interpersonal relations.
+Women generally prefer a few close and intimate relationships, whereas men generally prefer shallower connections with a greater number of people or to belong to a cause rather than close interpersonal relations.

 Self-regulation

 Baumeister also researched self-regulation.
 He coined the term "ego depletion" to describe the evidence that humans' ability to self-regulate is limited, and after using it there is less ability (or energy) to self-regulate.
 Ego depletion has a general effect, such that exerting self-control in one area will use up energy for further regulation in other areas of life.
 Further research by Baumeister and colleagues has led to the development of the Strength Model of self-control, which likens this ego depletion to the tiredness that comes from physically exerting a muscle.
 A corollary to this analogy, supported by his research, is that self-control can be strengthened over time, much like a muscle.
 The energy used up is more than metaphorical, however; his research has found a strong link between ego depletion and depletion of blood-glucose levels.
 Baumeister also edited two academic books on self-regulation, Losing Control and Handbook of Self-Regulation, and has devoted numerous experiments and journal papers to the topic.
 He also describes this research in a book, Willpower, authored with former New York Times journalist John Tierney.

 In 2016, a large study carried out at two dozen labs in countries across the world that sought to reproduce the effects described in these studies was unsuccessful.
 Baumeister, however, disputed the protocol used in this replication.
 Baumeister also plans to run his own pre-registered replication using a protocol that is more in line with most ego-depletion experiments.